aspose-finance/Aspose.Finance-for-.NET/README.md

 --------- | -----------
 [CSharp](CSharp)  | A collection of .NET examples that help you learn the product features [Data](Data)  | Data files used in the examples

+# Aspose.Finance for .NET

+[Aspose.Finance for .NET](https://products.aspose.com/finance/net) Aspose.Finance, as a pure .NET library provides much better performance and ease of use to manipulate finance-related formats, such as XBRL, iXBRL.
+The finance API is extensible, easy to use and compact and provides all common functionality so developers write less code to do common operations.

 <h2 id="finance-processing-features">Finance Processing Features</h2>
 <ul>